Frequently Asked Questions

 faqCounter.
 Are EASA and FAA Supplemental Type Certificates (STCs) accepted by CAD?

-In general, all EASA and FAA STCs require CAD validation via their primary certification authority except those are held by the Type Certificate holder or previously validated by the CAD.
+In general, all EASA and FAA STCs require CAD validation via their primary certification authority except those that have been previously validated by the CAD or FAA STC held by the Type Certificate holder.

 For details of the arrangements between CAD and other authorities, please refer to the ‘Memorandums of Understanding and Arrangements’ on the CAD website: https://www.cad.gov.hk/english/arrangement.html.